-Midori is a web browser based on WebKit, designed to be light and high performing, it has a very minimal interface that can be enriched through some extensions.
+Midori is a web browser based on WebKit, designed to be light and efficient, it has a very minimal interface that can be enriched with some extensions.

 Midori is used as the default browser by Elementary OS and Bodhy Linux

-Compared to Chromium or Firefox the speed is lightning-fast, the loading of web pages is almost instantaneous and the navigation is very fluid, but this does not mean that it is better than the competition: Midori is in fact a browser that includes the strictly necessary to be able to browse online and load the content of the page as quickly as possible, so far from having the many features integrated for example in Chromium that would inevitably weigh down the software.
+Compared to Chromium or Firefox, the speed is lightning, the loading of the web pages is almost instantaneous and the navigation is very fluid, but this does not mean that it is better than the competition: Midori is in fact a browser that includes the strictly necessary to be able to browse online and load the content of the page as quickly as possible, so far from having the many features integrated for example in Chromium that would inevitably weigh down the software.

 Installation of Midori on Ubuntu and derivatives